nfdi4plants/nfdi4plants.knowledgebase/src/docs/SwateManual/swate_blocks_types.md

 ---

-Swate and the ARC feature a set of six defined building block types.
-They can be split into input, descriptive and output building blocks and you can find additional information on the [DataPLANT](https://nfdi4plants.github.io/AnnotationPrinciples/) website.
+Swate and the ARC feature a set of defined building block types.
+They can be split into input, descriptive and output building blocks and you can find additional information on the [DataPLANT](https://nfdi4plants.github.io/AnnotationPrinciples/) website and the [ISA-XLSX specification](https://github.com/nfdi4plants/ARC-specification/blob/main/ISA-XLSX.md).
 Additionally, different protocol columns are available to facilitate submission to endpoint repositories.

 ## Input Building Block